 Siberian cats dental issues

 How often do you check your cat’s mouth?
 Never?
 Well, maybe you should do it sometime.
 Does your kitty have bleeding, sore gums?
-Does its breath have a nasty smell?
-Do you notice your cat lose appetite and lose weight?
+Does its breath smell less than pleasant?
+Do you notice your cat lose appetite and weight?

 All of those can be signs of one or more dental diseases.